Vinayaknegi25/LeetCode/README.md

 # LeetCode
 code for leetcode

-In the repository, I put all my solution on Leetcode to help everyone.
+In the repository, I put all my solution on Leetcode.
 Only Solution Class in written in here.